 When is the University required to speak to the police or undertake an action?

-- When you make a formal complaint, you will be asked to complete a statement about your experience.
+- You will be asked to complete a statement about your experience.
 We can support you with this, but it must be in your words.
 We understand that this can be difficult and will do everything we can to ensure you don’t have to repeat your story.

 - Your complaint will be provided to the Office of the Deputy-Vice Chancellor (Academic), where a decision will be made about the best way to manage your complaint.